fAIseh00d/ComfyUI-Openrouter_node/README.md

 6. Select a multimodal model that supports multiple images
 7. Run the workflow

 **Note**: The user is responsible for checking if their selected model supports multiple images.
-Most modern multimodal models (GPT-4V, Claude 3, etc.) support multiple images in a single request.
+Most modern multimodal models (4o, Gemini Flash, etc.) support multiple images in a single request.

 ### Routing Options